Bonfires and cultural expression

-Any group wishing to take part in the programme should complete an application form and submit it by May 21.
-Applications will be assessed following the closing date, and offers of funding will then be made.
+Any group wishing to take part in the programme should have completed an application form and submitted it by May 21 2018.
+Applications were assessed following the closing date, and offers of funding made.

 To register or find out more, please email firstname.lastname@example.org